 Once you are in receipt of the contract papers from the seller's solicitors you will need to begin to check the title.
 Title check is a catch all term which really describes checking not just the title deeds (ownership, rights etc) but also the search results, protocol forms, contract and any other documents you happen to be provided with relevant to the property.
 The way this guide works is that it will ask you questions and depending on the answer you give you will be directed to the relevant section of the page.
-If you are a paid subscriber you can also use the title checking tool, which you can select from the menu on the left.
-This will allow you to upload certain documents which our system can read and extract data from, it will suggest enquiries and it will allow you to save your progress.
+If you are a paid subscriber, you can also use the title checking tool, which you can select from the menu on the left.
+This will allow you to upload certain documents which our system can read and extract data from, it will suggest enquiries, and it will allow you to save your progress.

 Registered

 Next, you should establish whether the title is leasehold or freehold.
 As a general rule of thumb, flats and maisonettes are leasehold and houses are freehold but that will not always be the case.
 Look at the official copy of register of title in section A: Proprietorship Register.
-The first paragraph will begin with the a date in brackets and will be followed by the words "The Freehold land ..." or "The Leasehold land ...".
+The first paragraph will begin with a date in brackets and will be followed by the words "The Freehold land ..." or "The Leasehold land ...".
 Whilst all land in England and Wales notionally belongs to the Crown, the owner of a freehold title has the exclusive right to the land in perpetuity as an absolute owner.
 The owner of a leasehold title on the other hand owns an exclusive right to use and occupy the land for the term of the lease but does not own the land.

-To move to the relevant section click on the appropriate link:
+To move to the relevant section, click on the appropriate link:

 Registered Freehold Title